AdobeXD/plugin-samples/Guides/how-to-generate-an-export-rendition-guide/README.md

-# How to use generate an export rendition
+# How to generate an export rendition
 This sample describes how an XD plugin can invoke the default file picker and generate an export rendition of the selected Artboard.

 <!-- Image or GIF if necessary -->